friliah/eth_balance_checker/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine.
+One wallet per 5 seconds (API limitation), if u check thousands of wallets, can take a lot of RAM.
 At the end you will get something like this:

 ![table](http://i65.tinypic.com/xojzp2.png)